 ARTICLE XIII.
 PROHIBITED ACTIVITY

 The Los Angeles Local shall not engage in activity prohibited by IRS guidelines or similar rules established by the State of California.
 Nor shall the Local engage in any activity prohibited by resolutions adopted by DSA’s National Convention or DSA’s National Political Committee.

 Proposed amendments to these Bylaws must be made by written resolution, endorsed by 25 members of Local members, and submitted to the Steering Committee at least one (1) month in advance of a Local Meeting or the Annual Convention.
 The Steering Committee will make these proposed amendments available for members to review at least two (2) weeks in advance of the Local Meeting or Annual Convention and provide time on the Local Meeting or Annual Convention agenda to discuss and vote on them.
 If any proposed amendment receives a two-thirds supermajority of votes, the Steering Committee will update the bylaws accordingly.

 Meetings shall be conducted in such a manner as to encourage member participation and deliberation.
 Contributions and perspectives from members of historically marginalized groups shall be represented and actively encouraged throughout.

-The Rules contained in Robert’s Rules of Order, Simplified shall be used for meetings where amendments to these Bylaws are to be considered.
+The Rules contained in Robert’s Rules of Order, Newly Revised shall be used for meetings where amendments to these Bylaws are to be considered.

 SECTION 2.
 ACTION OUT OF ORDER